 Interested in possibilities for your application area?
 Check out other applications.

-Motion Tracking Industrial-grade (MTi): from entry-level to highest performer - Xsens offers 3D motion tracking technology at every possible level.
-Our Motion Tracking Industrial-grade, or MTi, product series, have been developed in logical succession, with the MTi-1 series offering the most basic tracking functionality and the MTi-100 series, combining tracking with advanced sensor fusion and (real-time) satellite positioning.
+Motion Tracking Industrial-grade (MTi): from entry-level to highest performer - Xsens offers industrial-grade products at every possible level.
+Our Motion Tracking Industrial-grade, or MTi product series, have been developed in logical succession, with the MTi-1 series offering the most basic motion tracking functionality and the MTi-100 series, combining motion tracking with advanced sensor fusion and (real-time) satellite positioning.

-The MTi 600- series is the most versatile of our industrial;-grade series, and your safest bet for almost any kind of industrial application.
+The MTi 600-series is the most versatile of our industrial-grade products, and your safest bet for almost any kind of industrial application.
 The newest lines offer refined sensor fusion algorithms, containing the most technologically cutting-edge components.